Free Missouri Public Records (Search Information Databases)

 Juvenile criminal records are court documents that detail the criminal activities of minors who are below 18 years.
 In Missouri, juveniles are not tried as adults but have proceedings take place in juvenile court.

-In Missouri, juvenile criminal records are not accessible to the public.
 Mo.Rev.Stat. § 211.321 states that juvenile court records cannot be accessed by the public except by court order.2 The exception to this is court cases where juveniles have been convicted of a felony or are in extreme court proceedings, like murder.
 Juvenile criminal records in Missouri are typically automatically expunged or sealed.

 How Do I Find a Sex Offender in Missouri?